Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - **Limitations:** React and Redux introduce a steeper learning curve and added complexity, which might not align with the ease of use required for our academic-focused platform.

 #### `Tailwind CSS`
-- **Chosen Over:** ElementUI
+- **Chosen Over:** VuesticUI
-- **Advantages:** Provides a utility-first approach for more granular control over design and responsive features.
+- **Advantages:** Tailwind CSS offers a utility-first approach that grants detailed control over styling and responsive design, allowing for more custom and finely-tuned UI elements.
-- **Limitations:** Lacks a comprehensive suite of pre-designed components, potentially slowing down the development process.
+- **Limitations:** Unlike VuesticUI, Tailwind CSS does not come with a wide range of ready-made components.
+This might require additional time for component development and design customization, potentially extending the overall development timeline.

 #### `Vite`
 - **Chosen Over:** Webpack